Izits/CharlyChat/README.md

-# chatgpt-mini
+Charly
-This is our chatgpt clone and this is a demo.
+This is our chatbot and this is a demo.